 If you’re hitting menopause, you could be feeling tired, anxious, and irritable for no apparent reason.
 The lack of estrogen can cause several physiological and psychological changes in your body and even put you at an increased risk of certain diseases.
 Estrogen replacement therapy (ERT) is usually recommended for treating menopausal symptoms in women.
 But what if you’re not comfortable with this artificial hormonal therapy?
 Chickpeas to the rescue again!
 Chickpeas contain isoflavones, which are phytoestrogens that mimic the properties of estrogen and reduce menopause-related discomfort.

 While period cramps and PMS are a part and parcel of menstruation, there are some things you can do to ease the discomfort.
 One of them is to eat foods that reduce the activity of prostaglandins, the inflammatory substances responsible for the pain.
 Chickpeas are high in fiber and vitamin B6, both of which can reduce menstrual cramps and help deal with PMS.

-With research stating that about 39.6% of men and women will be diagnosed with cancer at some point in their lives, it’s important that you take measures to reduce your risk.
-Chickpeas are believed to fight cancer, especially that of the colon.
-When you eat chickpeas, a salt called butyrate is produced in your body.
-And butyrate, according to some studies, can stop the multiplication of cancer cells and kill them.
-Chickpeas also contain compounds like lycopene, Biochanin A, and saponin, which are believed to have anti-cancer properties.
-Furthermore, the isoflavones present in chickpeas are also believed to reduce your risk of ovarian cancer.
+With research expressing that about 39.6% of people will be determined to have malignancy sooner or later in their lives, it’s significant that you go for broke measures to diminish your hazard.
+Chickpeas are accepted to battle malignant growth, particularly that of the colon.
+When you eat chickpeas, a salt called butyrate is created in your body.
+Furthermore, butyrate, as indicated by certain investigations, can stop the duplication of malignancy cells and slaughter them.
+Chickpeas likewise contain mixes like lycopene, Biochanin An, and saponin, which are accepted to have hostile to disease properties.
+Besides, the isoflavones present in chickpeas are likewise accepted to decrease your danger of ovarian malignant growth.